chrismcclurg/FSCIL-ACS/README.md

-# FSCIL-ACS
-## Few-Shot Class-Incremental Learning with Active Class Selection
+# Few-Shot Class-Incremental Learning with Active Class Selection

+## Context
+This code supplements the work submitted at [redacted] in November 2023.

 **Overview.** This code is for implementing CBCL with active class selection in the Minecraft (Malmo) environment.